 Researchers from one study gave a mix of ginger and cinnamon to obese rats with diabetes.
 They experienced the following changes:

 The results showed that all of them had lower levels of apolipoprotein B, hemoglobin A1c, apolipoprotein A-1, and malondialdehyde.

 A 2016 research shows that ginger can help prevent heart disease related to diabetes in rats.
 The powerful anti-inflammatory properties of ginger can also prevent other health complications related to diabetes.

-A 2015 meta-analysis of clinical trials regarding the efficacy of ginger powder in people with type 2 diabetes showed that ginger reduced blood glucose levels and improved insulin sensitivity.
+Healthline of clinical trials regarding the efficacy of ginger powder in people with type 2 diabetes showed that ginger reduced blood glucose levels and improved insulin sensitivity.
 Still, more research is needed to confirm these findings and determine the right dosage.

 Diabetes increases the risk of coronary heart disease.
 The blood flow in arteries is obstructed in this condition, so it can’t supply the heart with enough oxygen.
 Over time, this can lead to a heart attack.

-The anti-atherosclerosis effects of ginger could relate to one of the early steps in the blood clot formation – interference with platelet aggregation.
+The anti-atherosclerosis effects of ginger could relate to one of the early steps in blood clot formation – interference with platelet aggregation.

-Four studies of one meta-analysis, which included a total of 8 investigating the ginger’s effects on platelet aggregation in people, showed that ginger can lower platelet aggregation.
+Four studies of one meta-analysis, which included a total of 8 investigating ginger’s effects on platelet aggregation in people, showed that ginger can lower platelet aggregation.

 However, the other four studies showed the opposite results.
 Therefore, more research is needed to confirm these results.

 Another health complication of diabetes is diabetic neuropathy or kidney disease.
 One study showed that ginger can reduce kidney damage in diabetic rats.